 With not potentially all these users active on Twitter or following mainstream a crypto news site like Coinfomania, at least email communication was the only logical way to let them know that things were going south and that their money was on the line.

 Additionally, efforts to contact the company since the shutdown is only futile as shown in the screenshot below shared with us by one of the customers.

-At this moment, it is difficult to ascertain the amount in dollars or crypto that unaware users have left on the platform.
+At the moment, it is difficult to ascertain the amount in dollars or crypto that unaware users have left on the platform.

-The number of “not aware” comments on Twitter suggests there may be a sizeable amount caught up with the exit, and yet another reminder of why crypto holders should never store their assets on custodial crypto exchanges.
+A number of “not aware” comments on Twitter suggest there may be a sizeable amount caught up with the exit, yet another reminder of why crypto holders should never store their assets on custodial crypto exchanges.